finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     String domain = "NotDefined"; // String | The domain of the property definition to which the property is attached String scope = "scope_example"; // String | The scope of the property definition to which the property is attached String code = "code_example"; // String | The code of the property definition to which the property is attached String propertyKey = "propertyKey_example"; // String | The property key of the property whose history to show.
 This must be from the \"Property Definition\" domain and in the format   {domain}/{scope}/{code}, for example \"PropertyDefinition/myScope/someAttributeKey\".
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to show the history.
 Defaults to the current datetime if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter and asAt fields   must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
-      ResourceListOfPropertyInterval result = apiInstance.getPropertyDefinitionPropertyTimeSeries(domain, scope, code, propertyKey, asAt, filter, page, limit);
+      ResourceListOfPropertyInterval result = apiInstance.getPropertyDefinitionPropertyTimeSeries(domain, scope, code, propertyKey)
+            .asAt(asAt)
+            .filter(filter)
+            .page(page)
+            .limit(limit)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#getPropertyDefinitionPropertyTimeSeries");